 You can, but the decision of whether or not to front-load your HSA contributions in the beginning of the year has some nuances.
 If you have upcoming expenses and plan to keep your HDHP throughout the year, it could pay off.
 Otherwise, it can create a bit of a mess to clean up in order to avoid taxes and penalty.

-More Health Savings Account Info?
+More Health Savings Account Info

-Check with your employer, as details around what they will contribute, HDHP premiums, and other factors may vary.
+For starters, check with your employer, as details around what they will contribute, HDHP premiums, and other factors may vary.

 Also, check out IRS publication 969 for more on HSAs.
 Also, check out my previous HDHP post for tips on determining if an HDHP makes sense for you.